Adopting e-commerce to enhance sales in the UK Grocery Market

 Are you looking to establish a presence, or grow your presence, in the UK grocery market?

-Many food producers struggle to reach end customers with their product and 90% of food start-ups fail in their first year.
+Many food producers struggle to reach end customers with their product and 90% of food start-ups fail in their first few years in business.
 Producers regularly cite issues with distribution and not being fully aware of their retail presence at any given time.
 This may involve countless trips to retailers nationwide, to ensure the product is widely available to the end customer.

 Ideally, producers want as much control over their product as possible.
 For producers, getting their product listed with the major retailers is one thing, however their brand is often one of many on crowded shelves.